OpenWaterFoundation/owf-learn-mkdocs/mkdocs-project/docs/install.md

 ## ![Windows](images/windows-32.png) Install on Windows ##

-The following instructions describe how to install MkDocs on Windows 7 & 10.
+The following instructions describe how to install MkDocs on Microsoft Windows.
+A windows installation can also be used in some other environments such as Git Bash (used for software development).
 The following focuses on Python 3.

 Note that the Python installation for Windows has changed over time.